VisualService/dotnet-zoom-meeting-SDK/README.md

 ## Android Gotchas
 * Requires your android app to compile for Android 12

 * The csproj of your android app needs a particular version of AndroidX.Core which is out of the bounds of the latest Xamarin.Forms version.
-It is likely to remain so with MAUI here now an XF development at a minimum from Microsoft.
+It is likely to remain so with MAUI here now, and XF development at a minimum from Microsoft.
 I haven't noticed any negative consequences in my XF app, but it is something to watch out for in your implementation.

 ```
 <PackageReference Include="Xamarin.AndroidX.Core">